krikk/Hiking-DDS238-2-WIFI-Din-Rail-Energy-Meter-flashing-Tasmota/README.md

 my board after putting it together:
 <p align="center"> <img src="pictures/displayboard_back_with_espboard_side_after.jpg" width="300" ></p>

 After flashing via USB-to-Serial adapter, only the software part is left to do.
-After basic Wifi Setup of Tasmota apply this Template:
+After basic Wifi Setup of Tasmota (i did use 9.1.0.2) apply this Template:

 Tasmota Version > 9.1 Template
 ```console